Building open source does not pay much. Running SaaS is still complicated. We have a better way to let you make money from your hobby.

 Developers who publish an actor can now charge users a monthly rental fee, ranging from a few dollars to hundreds per month.
 100% of the rental fee goes to the developer, Apify will just charge the customers for the cloud infrastructure with regular platform costs.

-We believe we live in an age where a single coder with basic skills, living anywhere in the world, should be able to easily build useful software and ship it to thousands other people.
+We believe we live in an age where a single coder with basic skills, living anywhere in the world, should be able to easily build useful software and ship it to thousands of people.
 We’ll help you make a good living doing that, on your own terms, and without a boss.

 The best ideas for what to build come from your own needs.
 Whenever you need to automate some workflow, ask yourself: are there other people who might be dealing with the same problem?
 If yes, it might be worth publishing the actor.
 Keep in mind that you don’t need to build from scratch, it’s easy to repurpose existing code as an actor, or call existing actors to do the job.